w3f/polkadot-wiki/docs/learn/learn-polkadot-opengov.md

 :::

-In Polkadot OpenGov, the proposer suggests the enactment period, but there are also a minimum set for each Origin Track.
+In Polkadot OpenGov, the proposer suggests the enactment period, but there is also a minimum set for each Origin Track.
 For example, `root` Origin approvals require an extended period because of the importance of the changes they bring to the network.

 ## Voting on a Referendum

-If you are a voter means that you will vote with your
+If you are a voter, it means that you will vote with your
 {{ polkadot: DOT :polkadot }}{{ kusama: KSM :kusama }} on each single referendum.

 In Governance V1, voters could cast only an _aye_ or _nay_ vote.
 In Polkadot OpenGov, voters can